 Finances are something most college-bound families worry about.
 But it’s especially important for students considering early decision applications to talk about finances with their parents.
 Remember that early decision acceptances are binding, meaning you are expected to attend that college if you are admitted, regardless of offers from other schools or financial aid packages.
 So, before hitting submit, make sure the college you apply to for early acceptance is one your family can afford, regardless of financial aid.

-At some schools, applying early can be a helpful indicator of your interest in that college and the likelihood that you’ll enroll if accepted.
+At some schools, applying early is a helpful indicator of your interest in that college and the likelihood that you’ll enroll if accepted.
 Remember that this is true at some, but not all, colleges.
 So, if you could use another semester to bring up your GPA or if you’re going to be taking standardized tests later on in the fall, you may want to consider waiting to apply under regular decision.
 Your application could be strengthened by giving yourself more time to develop as a student.

 I know, I know, I’ve already hinted at this.
 But it’s important.
 Don’t forget the deadlines for colleges you’re planning to apply for regular decision.
 It’s easy to if you’re so focused on submitting your early applications.
 You don’t want to lose steam by the time you get to those schools’ applications.
 Plan out your time accordingly, take your end-of-semester responsibilities (like midterms) into account, and give yourself a break.
 You won’t be doing yourself any good by rushing through the process.
 Or if you’re saving all of your more obtainable colleges for after you’ve expended your energy on the early applications.